 The Castle of Radicofani, the last stage in Tuscany of the via Francigena

-The origins of the village, the story of Ghino di Tacco
+The history of the village, the story of Ghino di Tacco

-The actions of this man, who lived between the XIII and the XIV century, are remembered also by Dante Alighieri (Purgatory, VI, 13-14) and by Boccaccio.
+The exploits of this character, who lived between the thirteenth and fourteenth centuries, are also remembered by Dante Alighieri and Boccaccio.

 (Boccaccio, Decameron, Day the Tenth, The second Story – Payne translation from Project Gutemberg)

 What to see in Radicofani, guide to the visit